microsoft/appcenter-sdk-android/README.md

     Go over to the Sonoma portal, click on "Microsoft Azure Project Sonoma".
 Under "My apps", click on the app that you want the SDK to set up for.
 Then click on "Manage app" and make note of the "App Secret" value.

-2. **Start the SDK:**  Sonoma provides developers with two modules to get started – Analytics and Error Reporting.
+2. **Start the SDK:**  Sonoma provides developers with two modules to get started – Analytics and Crashes.
 In order to use these modules, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them when starting the SDK.
 Insert the following line inside your app's main activity class' `onCreate` callback.

     ```Java
-    Sonoma.start(getApplication(), "{Your App Secret}", Analytics.class, ErrorReporting.class);
+    Sonoma.start(getApplication(), "{Your App Secret}", Analytics.class, Crashes.class);
     ```

-    The example above shows how to use the `start()` method and include both the Analytics and Error Reporting module.
+    The example above shows how to use the `start()` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
 Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Sonoma service.
 Also, the `start()` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

     Android Studio will automatically suggest the required import statements once you insert the `start()` method-call, but if you see an error that the class names are not recognized, add the following lines to the import statements in your activity class:

     ```Java
     import com.microsoft.sonoma.core.Sonoma;
     import com.microsoft.sonoma.analytics.Analytics;
-    import com.microsoft.sonoma.errors.ErrorReporting;
+    import com.microsoft.sonoma.crashes.Crashes;
     ```

 ## 4. Analytics APIs